vmichial/MathCat/README.txt

-Math Cat Goes To School (c)MathCatTeam
+Math Cat Goes To School (c)2012 MathCatTeam All rights reserved

 This HTML5/JAvascript game is brought to you by the Contra Costa College & Intel Code for good Hackathon.